-2021 was a dumpster fire, building off the bonfire started in 2020.
-The pandemic continued to obliterate all our norms of daily life but we have learned to coexist with it.
-Proponents of the Big Lie were overwhelmingly rejected by the American people in the midterm elections perpetrated by the worst President in American history culminating in the January 6 insurrection.
+2022 was a mixed bag after the dumpster fire of 2021.
+The pandemic continues to adversely affect our norms of daily life but we have learned to coexist with it.
+Proponents of the Big Lie were overwhelmingly rejected by the American people in the midterm elections perpetrated by the worst President in American history.
 Climate change is no longer a threat to ponder in the future but rather directly affecting all of us globally now and needs to be given a greater sense of urgency.
-We have been challenged in so many unforeseen ways, big and small, and yet the eternal optimist in me sees hope on the horizon with vaccines and a resolute desire to shine a light on this horrific darkness.
+We have been challenged in so many unforeseen ways, big and small, and yet the eternal optimist in me sees hope on the horizon and a resolute desire to shine a light on this darkness.

 As we sip our final drops of champagne while faithfully pledging our New Year’s Resolution, allow me to make some bold predictions on what lies ahead for you on a more personal level in the coming year as we revert back to normalcy.
 As I gaze into my crystal ball like a modern day Nostradamus, I see the following happening to you in 2023:

 - You will part ways with a friend but make a new friend

 - A family member will die but a new family member will be born (or at least a puppy!)

 - A favorite destination (store, coffeehouse, restaurant) will close down but a new favorite destination will be discovered